mrshu/bolt.diy/README.md

 concerns of cloud hosted AI agents.
 WebContainers are interactive and editable, and enables Bolt's AI to run code and understand any changes from the user.
 Take a look at how [Bolt integrates with WebContainer API](https://github.com/search?q=repo%3Astackblitz%2Fbolt-oss%20%40webcontainer%2Fapi&type=code).

+The [WebContainer API](https://webcontainers.io) is free for personal and open source usage.
+If you're building an application for commercial usage, you can learn more about our [WebContainer API commercial usage pricing here](https://stackblitz.com/pricing#webcontainer-api).

 ### Remix App